How To Use Herbal Hair Tea Rinses

 Intensive Treatment #1

-Start with a little bit of oil in the palm of your hand and massage into the scalp with your fingertips working your way to the ends.
-Repeat until your hair and scalp are well coated.
-Leave in for at least 30 minutes, the longer the better.
+Place a small amount of infused oil in your palm and massage it into the scalp with your fingertips, working down to the ends.
+Repeat until your hair and scalp are lightly coated.
+Leave on for at least 30 minutes — longer is even better.

 Intensive Treatment #2

-Warm oil will penetrate the hair shaft, enhancing the benefits of the infused oil.
-Gently warm the oil to 100 degrees Fahrenheit and massage it into hair and scalp.
-Cover your head with a towel and wait at least an hour, then shampoo out.
+Warm oil penetrates more easily.
+Gently heat the infused oil to about 100°F, then massage it into your hair and scalp.
+Cover your head with a towel and leave it on for at least an hour, then shampoo out.

 Leave‑In Treatment

-To add shine and body to dull lifeless hair, place a small amount of oil in the palm of your hand and apply it to wet or dry hair, and massage hair strands to the ends.
-If your scalp is dry, massage a bit of oil into your scalp also.
+For added shine and softness, rub a small amount of oil between your palms and smooth it through wet or dry hair, working from mid‑length to ends.
+If your scalp feels dry, massage a small amount into the scalp as well.

 Natural Skin Care Blogs